TheMY3/php-doc-parser/README.md

 ## Usage

   1. **Download documentation**
-     Choose language you prefer, download "Many HTML files" documetation from http://php.net/download-docs.php and unpack it wherever you want.
+     Choose language you prefer, download "Many HTML files" documentation from [php.net](http://php.net/download-docs.php) and unpack it wherever you want.

   2. **Run the parser script:**